 But the problem is that none of this is the problem.

 Tabu and Ajith Kumar, "Enna solla pogirai" ("What will you say?"), Kandukondain Kandukondain (I Have Seen It)

 The problem is that once you start shrug-shrugging your shoulders and shouting Balai!
 Balai!
 Balai! and pointing pointing up in the air and then the jewelry glitters like dancing chandeliers and all the saris start to swirl and flutter like tropical birds and the background settings switch for no reason from Mumbai to the Swiss alps to the pyramids to a field of mustard in brilliant yellow bloom,while the beautiful shiny-haired people begin singing to each other in full-voice while also performing intensely aerobic feats of flexibility and strength -- the problem is I'm right there with you.

 So, sorry.
 This is one forgiveness too far.

-Kajol and Shahrukh Khan, Kabhi Khushi Kabhi Gham (Sometimes Smiles, Sometimes Tears)
+Kareena Kapoor, Hrithik Roshan, Kajol, Shahrukh Khan, Amitabh Bachchan, and Jaya Bachchan, Kabhi Khushi Kabhi Gham (Sometimes Smiles, Sometimes Tears)